a0x8o/flink/docs/dev/connectors/kafka.md

 Flink on YARN supports automatic restart of lost YARN containers.

 If checkpointing is not enabled, the Kafka consumer will periodically commit the offsets to Zookeeper.

+### Kafka Consumers Partition Discovery

+The Flink Kafka Consumer supports discovering dynamically created Kafka partitions, and consumes them with exactly-once guarantees.
+All partitions discovered after the initial retrieval of partition metadata (i.e., when the job starts running) will be consumed from the earliest possible offset.

+By default, partition discovery is disabled.
+To enable it, set a non-negative value for `flink.partition-discovery.interval-millis` in the provided properties config, representing the discovery interval in milliseconds.

+<span class="label label-danger">Limitation</span> When the consumer is restored from a savepoint from Flink versions
+prior to Flink 1.3.x, partition discovery cannot be enabled on the restore run.
+If enabled, the restore would fail with an exception.
+In this case, in order to use partition discovery, please first take a savepoint in Flink 1.3.x and then restore again from that.

 ### Kafka Consumers Offset Committing Behaviour Configuration